David H. Turner: Turner's view of indigenous Australian society

 Turner's view is that renunciation is not simply a concept or an economic theory, but a literal reenactment of creation as it is perceived by the Aborigines.
 For the Aborigines, physical and spiritual reality coexist, flowing in and out of each other in an endless process.
 Spiritual forms are always giving of themselves to make the world and the people in it.
 In such a world, it makes no sense to hold on to anything, because nothing is ever "yours" to begin with.
 So, an act of renunciation—even something as simple as giving food to a stranger who does not have any is an action which reflects the fundamental nature of reality itself.

+Creation as it is perceived by the Aborigines follows the theoretical formulation: anti-thesis → thesis ⇒ plurality (Nothingness → being ⇒ relationship), an anathema to Western philosophy (thesis → anti-thesis ⇒ synthesis).

+An act of renunciation—even something as simple as giving food to a stranger who does not have any—is an action that reflects the fundamental nature of reality itself.
+This can be perceived in the act of “seeing” the essential nature of things, indicating that everything in creation is itself and something about itself (its form-devoid-of-content, visible as a shadow or projection of radiant light) at the same time.
+Within this understanding, we are the source of our own creation through forces for forming (“structures,” as articulated by Mark Burgin in math/physics) in the cosmos.
+The experience of which is to feel a sense of expelling.

-In Turner's view, rather than simply failing to develop modern technologies, economics, and ways of living, at some point in their history (upwards of 130,000 years), the Aborigines made a conscious decision to turn toward more socially and spiritually meaningful pursuits.
-They turned away from technology, and toward each other.
-In doing so they eliminated poverty, theft, social class, and warfare, and lived in peace for possibly tens of thousands of years.
+In Turner’s view, rather than simply failing to develop modern technologies, economics, and ways of living, at some point in their history (65,000 years in Australia), the Aborigines made a conscious decision to turn toward more socially and spiritually meaningful pursuits.
+They turned away from technology and toward each other.
+In doing so, they eliminated poverty, theft, social class, and warfare, and lived in peace for possibly tens of thousands of years.